Peru

 Dinner

-We also see many more Moving walking palm tree, and other trees that take over and grow on top of palm trees and become thrice as large and tall.
+We also see many moving walking palm trees, and other trees that take over and grow on top of palm trees and become thrice as large and tall.
+We see king fisher birds, kima, Cieva tree

-Breakfast in hotel We wake at 6am, have a quick breakfast, and at 7am, we catch the river boat to Inkaterra’s sister lodge, Hacienda Concepcion, when we get off the boat we hear the loudest Howler monkeys I have ever heard-- not that I've even heard them before, but even if I had, this was damn loud!
+We rise at the crisp hour of 6 a.m., indulging in a swift breakfast at the hotel before embarking on our 7 a.m. riverboat journey to Inkaterra’s sibling establishment, Hacienda Concepcion.
+When we get off the boat we hear the loudest Howler monkeys I have ever heard—not that I’ve even heard them before, but even if I had, this did not sound real!
 In fact, all of us thought the camp might have been playing a trick on us by ampliphying pre-recording monkey sounds through a loud P.A.
 Not the case!
-These were two groups of real Howler monkeys, high up in the trees, howling at one another.
-I can't even begin to tell you how horse we'd all be if we attempted to mimic them for even a few moments.
+These were two groups of real Howler monkeys, high up in the trees, howling and heckling one another.
+I can’t even begin to tell you how horse we’d all be if we attempted to mimic them for even a few moments.

 We walk through the hotel grounds and down a path to some canoes, where we board and canoe out in the beautiful marshy lake.
-There are prehistoric-looing Hwatsi birds everywhere.
+There are prehistoric-looking Hoatzin birds everywhere.

-the Peuvians mention to try, chirimoya and to ask at the Hotel B to make us one- which we forget to do.
+A Peuvians we ware with mention to try chirimoya, and perhaps to ask at the Hotel B in Lima to make us one (which we forget to do.)

 Massage